Employment

 Position Responsibilities

-- Serve as the primary liaison to client organizations, managing relationships from initial contact through program delivery and ongoing assessment.
+• Serve as the relationship manager for partner organizations, from initial outreach through program delivery and ongoing evaluation.

 Position Requirements